JephyBoii/CW2024/README.md

-# 1942 game: rafactored
+# 1942 game: refactored
 github repository link: https://github.com/JephyBoii/CW2024

-## introduction and proejct description
+## introduction and project description

-the game involves moving up and down on the left side of the screen with enemies spawning on the right side of the screen. in my refafactored version, numerous additions were implemented and various aspects werer modified or completely changed. however, the basic functionality of the game remains the same, the game has been almost completely reworked and improved.
+the game involves moving up and down on the left side of the screen with enemies spawning on the right side of the screen. in my refafactored version, numerous additions were implemented and various aspects were modified or completely changed.

 ## compilation inctructions